 Even though Millvale is a smaller borough, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The education level of Millvale citizens is a little higher than the average for US cities and towns: 24.18% of adults in Millvale have at least a bachelor's degree.
+The population of Millvale overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Millvale, 24.18% have at least a bachelor's degree.

 The per capita income in Millvale in 2022 was $32,803, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $131,212 for a family of four.
 However, Millvale contains both very wealthy and poor people as well.